-The UK remains one of the last territories in the world to legalise e-scooters, recently the Department for Transport have been heavily lobbied by scooter-share operators, desperate to tap into the opportunities of London, to no avail.
+The UK remains one of the last territories in the world to legalise e-scooters, recently the Department for Transport has been heavily lobbied by scooter-share operators, desperate to tap into the opportunities of London, to no avail.
 But why?

 Firstly, in case you haven’t tried one yet, scooters are an important new mode of transport because they appeal to a wide demographic of people.
 Despite decent efforts to encourage more walking and cycling, there are just not enough people switching away from car travel, and air pollution from vehicles is still on the rise.
 We are in a situation where roads are congested and polluting, often clogged with single-occupant cars or taxis.
 Scooters appeal to people of different ages, fitness levels and physical abilities.
 They are easy, fun and most importantly they are an energy-efficient and clean way to move around a city.
 In the USA and Europe, the proliferation of e-scooters used in shared-transport schemes have already clocked up millions of journeys and the trend is growing at a far faster rate than cycle-share schemes.
 Without a doubt, e-scooters are here to stay.